As at 1 July 2018, the current MCB Board members are:

 Ms Brenda Robbins (Chair)

-Brenda Robbins practises as a barrister at Sir Clifford Grant Chambers in a variety of areas of law.
+Brenda Robbins practices as a barrister at Sir Clifford Grant Chambers in a variety of areas of law.
 Prior to her legal career she held a number of senior executive positions, including as a CEO in the Western Australian Government.
 She has served on numerous boards including the Senate of the University of Western Australia, the Legal Aid Commission, Keystart Loans Ltd and the Australian Institute of Management, including a term as President.
-She is currently a member of the Racing Penalties Appeals Tribunal and Trustee of the Scholarships Trust of Graduate Women WA Inc. Brenda holds a Juris Doctor, BA (Econs), GradCertAusMigLaw and is a Graduate of the Company Directors Course (GAICD).
-She is a Fellow of the Australian Institute of Management and Fellow of the AICD.
+She is currently a member of the Racing Penalties Appeals Tribunal and Trustee of the Scholarships Trust of Graduate Women WA Inc. Brenda holds a Juris Doctor, BA (Econs), GradCertAusMigLaw, is a Graduate of the Company Directors Course (GAICD), was awarded a Life Fellowship of Australian Institute of Management (FAIM), is a Nationally Accredited mediator (NMAS) and an inductee into the Western Australian Women’s Hall of Fame.

 Mr Joe O'Dea Jnr (Deputy Chair)

 Joe O'Dea Jnr has a long association with the funeral industry in WA.
-He has been managing director of the Bowra and O'Dea group of companies since 1985.
+He is the Executive Chairman of Bowra and O'Dea Funeral Directors.
 He was President of the Australian Funeral Directors Association, Western Australian division from 1984–1990 and served as National Councillor for much of that time.
 Joe is also a member of the Board's Committee Finance, Audit and Risk and has represented the MCB on many delegations.

 Mr Anthony (Tony) Evans